VigneshNk/Maze_Visualizer/README.md

 # Maze_Visualizer
-Created a maze visualization with advanced algorithms to generate a maze and path find between two points.
+Created a maze visualization using Java with advanced algorithms to generate a maze and path find between two points.

 ## Algorithms Included: